Global Trends in Pet Health

 Pet insurance is a small but growing market

 for pet care as free-roaming or ‘community’ animals may lack a formal owner.

 Lifespan of pets

-Pets are living significantly longer, healthier lives compared to just decade or two ago.
-However, this means ‘senior care’ and illnesses related to age are a greater priority to owners and veterinary practices.
+Pets are living significantly longer, healthier lives compared to just a decade or two ago.
+This means ‘senior care’ and illnesses related to age are a greater priority to owners and veterinary practices.

 How is the life expectancy of pets changing?